andrewleachtx/cuda-xpbd/README.md

 There may be hardcoded paths to `coal` and `octomap` in the project root's `CMakeLists.txt`.

 You would need to clone and install [coal](https://github.com/coal-library/coal/blob/devel/development/build.md) as necessary, as well as its dependencies.
-Also,
+Also, building can be frustrating.
+You should activate a new environment with `conda`, using

+1. `conda install -c conda-forge coal qhull octomap`
+2. Run `cmake .. -GNinja -DCMAKE_INSTALL_PREFIX=../install -DCOAL_HAS_QHULL=ON` in `coal/build` (make it if it doesn't exist) to add the to get the `install` directory which you can link to in this project's `CMakeLists.txt`.
+Make sure you are using the correct conda environment, as pixi may create one.
+You can view with `conda env list`.

+It is necessary to build with `COAL_HAS_QHULL=ON` as otherwise the project will not compile.

 ## First Build / Clean Resets
 Run